-An offer from this generator containing \$22.83/MWh is inconsistent with WEM Rule 2.16A.1 2.16C.6A and would not be an Economic Price Offer and would result in is an Irregular Price Offer under WEM Rules 2.16C.6(c), and(d).
+An offer from this generator containing \$22.83/MWh is inconsistent with WEM Rule 2.16C.6A and would not be an Economic Price Offer and would result in an Irregular Price Offer under WEM Rules 2.16C.6(c), and(d).

 The generator may include any labour costs that vary with the production of electricity.
 Such costs include labour costs for conducting maintenance for the unit, where the maintenance service is driven by the frequency of plant start-ups or hours of operation.
 In this example, such costs might already be included in the \$1.5 million annual maintenance costs.

--For example, the allocation of costs to variable and fixed components should reasonably reflect the underlying operating and maintenance costs due to operation of a generator before the bundling of those costs through maintenance contracts.
+For example, the allocation of costs to variable and fixed components should reasonably reflect the underlying operating and maintenance costs due to operation of a generator before the bundling of those costs through maintenance contracts.

-4.53.5 Other variable costs
+3.5 Other variable costs

-4.5.13.5.1 Market fees
+3.5.1 Market fees

-AEMO charges Market Participants a fee in MWh generation/discharge into the WEM to cover its own costs, as well as to cover the cost of services the ERA and the Coordinator deliver in relation to the WEM Rules (section 2.24).
-This is $\frac{1.161.8105}{MWh}$ in $\frac{2022/23}{2023/24}$ and is a valid inclusion in incremental energy costs.
+AEMO charges Market Participants a fee in \$/MWh generation/discharge into the WEM to cover its own costs, as well as to cover the cost of services the ERA and the Coordinator deliver in relation to the WEM Rules (section 2.24).
+This is \$1.8105/MWh in 2023/24 and is a valid inclusion in incremental energy costs.